Hyperuniform disordered parametric loudspeaker array: Radiation properties of HUD acoustic arrays

 where $k_c$ is the structure factor cutoff radius and $\lambda$ is the operating wavelength.
-The estimated cutoff radius obtained from Eq.~(5) for the far-field radiation when $f=3f_0$ is plotted with a red dashed line in the upper panel of Fig.~1(d), which fits the array factor calculated from Eq.~(3).
+The estimated cutoff radius $\theta_{exc}=31.8^{\circ}$ obtained from Eq.~(6) for the far-field radiation when $f=3f_0$ is plotted with a red dashed line in the upper panel of Fig.~1(d), which fits the array factor calculated from Eq.~(3).
+Assuming $\theta_0=0^{\circ}$ and $n=1$ in Eq.~(5), the first-order diffraction for a periodic array would occur in the direction $\theta=\arcsin(\lambda/a)$, which is larger than $\theta_{exc}$ since $k_c<2\pi/a$ (this condition is always ensured in the definition of a HUD array, otherwise the HUD array would collapse into a periodic array).
+The size of the circular exclusion region for a HUD array is smaller than the angular distance of $\pm1$-order diffraction for a periodic array.
+As frequency increases, $\theta_{exc}$ decreases as predicted by Eq.~(6), and no grating lobes occur within the exclusion region regardless of the frequency (see the supplementary material of Ref. \cite{Christo2021}).
 We have presented 5 different HUD point patterns with increasing stealthy parameter $\chi=$0.1-0.5 in Appendix A, accompanied by corresponding simulated structural factors and array factors.
-As $\chi$ increases from 0.1 to 0.5 gradually, $M (k_c)$ grows as well, which ends up with the expansion of the circular exclusion region as predicted by Eq.~(5).
+As $\chi$ increases from 0.1 to 0.5 gradually, $M (k_c)$ grows as well, which ends up with the expansion of the circular exclusion region as predicted by Eq.~(6).
 Generally, the point pattern is considered to be in the disordered regime when $\chi \leq 0.5$, but this threshold value may vary with the number of points $N$ \citep{Uche2004}.
 The HUD point pattern with $\chi=0.5$ still resides in the disordered regime and maintains a relatively broad circular exclusion region at the same time.

 Moreover, this unique radiation property of the HUD acoustic array is preserved during beam steering.
 Fig.~1(e) exhibits the array factor at frequency $f=3f_0$ when the main lobe is steered towards $\phi=0^{\circ}$, $\theta=30^\circ$ direction.
 The radiation exclusion region surrounding the main lobe of the HUD array is preserved and it also acts as an indication of the steering direction (upper panel).
 This contrasts with the steered radiation pattern of the random array (lower panel), where the direction of the main lobe is barely distinguishable from the surroundings.
 As for the case of the periodic array (middle panel), the presence of strong grating lobes makes it difficult to determine the steering direction, which is the so-called spatial aliasing effect \cite{spatial2006,shi2011}.
 Therefore, we expect the HUD array benefits from the advantages of both periodic (exclusion regions) and random arrays (cancellation of grating lobes) and incorporate them into a single design, thus performing better than both.